-89 for example, the reference to 'a small but growing number in all these territories, but especially in England, who do not subscribe to any of the four main national identities of Great Britain' (8/35) does not consider whether this category of geographically domestic identities might, in the context of a citizenship review, benefit from the addition of other identities such as British Asian.
+89 For example, the reference to 'a small but growing number in all these territories, but especially in England, who do not subscribe to any of the four main national identities of Great Britain' (8/35) does not consider whether this category of geographically domestic identities might, in the context of a citizenship review, benefit from the addition of other identities such as British Asian.

 The two practice-based papers looked at immigrants' experience of the UK, with particular reference to naturalising.
 This was mostly considered not in relation directly to how to become a citizen but more in relation to how to be the sort of citizen the government wants, favour then falling on those undertaking voluntary work.
 The company Edcoms did however look at the process of naturalisation (Edcoms 2008).
-Again, it found that a, if not the, major disincentive to naturalisation was the fees: 'The single most frequent obstacle to British citizenship was the cost. ...
-It is possible that cost is an absolute deterrent to some ...'
+Again, it found that a, if not the, major disincentive to naturalisation was the fees: 'The single most frequent obstacle to British citizenship was the cost...
+It is possible that cost is an absolute deterrent to some...'
 (35).
-90 The other non-academic research report was from the organisation 'Stimulating World (revealing people, revealing research)', who were 'required to investigate the response to practical methods of encouraging citizenship ... [including] ...
+90 The other nonacademic research report was from the organisation 'Stimulating World', who were 'required to investigate the response to practical methods of encouraging citizenship ... [including] ...
 Civic Participation, Citizenship Education, Citizenship Ceremonies and a National Day...'
 (Stimulating World 2008: 3).
-The researchers suggested however that the government's focus on how good citizens might behave was unrealistic in terms of many new migrants' circumstances, the fearfulness of which - including social hostility and corrosively long working hours - affected their approach to formal naturalisation (7, 23).
+The researchers suggested however that the government's focus on how good citizens might behave was unrealistic in terms of many new migrants' circumstances, the fearfulness of which including social hostility and corrosively long working hours - affected their approach to formal naturalisation (7, 23).
 Both citizenship ceremonies and the idea of a National Day attracted equivocal responses (60, 62, 64, 68) and, again, the researchers mentioned the deterrent effect of the high cost of naturalisation fees (58).

 Peter Goldsmith's paper itself likewise presents issues of focus.
 His terms of reference were prescribed by Gordon Brown, the Prime Minister.
-91 He remarks that 'it is worth saying that the "law on citizenship" is neither a discrete nor a clear subject. ... citizenship is much more than a legal subject.
+He remarks that 'it is worth saying that the 'law on citizenship' is neither a discrete nor a clear subject. ... citizenship is much more than a legal subject.
 Its other elements are political and social, and cannot be wholly reflected by, or distilled from, a statement of the law.'
 (3/21) Nevertheless, a clear and full statement and discussion of the law would be at least the starting-point one might expect in a document of this kind, prepared by a noted government lawyer and looking at legal reform.

 Most of the paper (pages 13-71) is devoted to a 'short history of British citizenship' and setting out the legal rights and responsibilities of citizenship, including a great deal on EU citizenship.
-The history section is remarkable in what it does not countenance, even for a 'short' history, and the approach is surprisingly unlegal.
-92 For example, the meaning of the word where 'subjects' are discussed is unclear, (2/2; 18/17) and there is no mention of the highly contentious aspects of the East African Asians case.
-This was in effect the first major engagement in the legal battle to change the concept of
+The history section is remarkable in what it does not countenance, even for a 'short' history, and the approach is surprisingly non-legal.
+For example, the meaning of the word where 'subjects' are discussed is unclear, (2/2; 18/17) and there is no mention of the highly contentious aspects of the East African Asians case.
+This was in effect the first major engagement in the legal battle to change the concept of Britishness, and the significance and embarrassment of the judgement at Strasbourg in 1973, where the European Commission condemned the UK for race discrimination, is indicated by the refusal of the British government to agree to its publication until 1981, when citizenship reform was imminent.
+References such as that to 'the odd situation whereby people who hold a form of British passport are subject to immigration control' (4/72) indicate a historical stance